History of Tony Hawk in Timeline

 2012: Investment in Bitcoin

-In 2012, Tony Hawk decided to invest money into digital currency, Bitcoin.
+In 2012, Tony Hawk decided to invest money into digital currency, Bitcoin, which became a significant source of income and interest for him.

 2015: Robert Wood Johnson Sports award

-In 2015, the Tony Hawk Foundation received the Robert Wood Johnson Sports award, which honors recipients for their innovative and influential approaches to using sports to build a culture of health in their communities.
+In 2015, the Tony Hawk Foundation received the Robert Wood Johnson Sports award for its innovative and influential approaches to using sports to build a culture of health in communities.

 In 2020, the Tony Hawk Foundation changed its name to The Skatepark Project to better describe the organization's mission.